cfarkas/annotate_my_genomes/README.md

 tar -xvf swissprot.tar
 cd ..

-#2: Edit the parameters in /test/gawn_config.sh.
+#2: Edit two parameters in /test/gawn_config.sh.
 You can edit

 NCPUS=10 # Increase this value to speed-up things SWISSPROT_DB="/paste_pwd_here/swissprot" # You need to specify full path to swissprot database files you downloaded in #1.
 You can pwd inside swissprot database you downloaded, copy this path and paste it.